JagpreetJakhar/Dissertation/README.md

 ### Lorenz Attractor
 <div style="display: flex; justify-content: left; gap: 20px;">
 <div style="display: flex; flex-direction: column; justify-content: left;">
-    <p><b>Data Generation:</b> The data for the Double Pendulum problem is created using ten random initial conditions and then using the torchdiffeq odeint solver to generate the data.</p>
+    <p><b>Data Generation:</b>  The dataset for Lorenz attractor is made by using ten random initial points within a range
+ of 15 to-15 [25] which cause the attractor to behave chaotically, displaying the butterfly-like effect when plotted.
+The dataset is divided into with first six points as the training set, the seventh point as the validation set, and the last three as the test set, an approach similar to that of the double pendulum considered previously</p>
-<p>Then three model architectures are trained and tested on this data, namely a vanilla
+<p>TNow, the three models are trained on the training data, Mean Squared Error, Visualisation,
- Recurrent Neural Network(RNN), a vanilla Long Short Term Memory RNN (LSTM), which are used as a baseline to compare against the performance of the final NODE model.
-Mean Squared Error is used as the metric along with vector fields of the predictions made by the models to draw analysis and conclusions</p>
+ and Vector Fields and evaluated to compare the three models.
+The abilities of the model being evaluated are Forecasting Ability and Generalizability.</p>
   </div>
   <div>
     <img src="PNG/readme/lorenz.png" alt="Lorenz Attractor" width="300" height="200">